caiovaccaro/Wordpress-CheesecakePostTypes/docs/input_classes.md

 =============
 Each form element that CheesecakePostTypes supports has it's own class.
 If you want you can use them separately.

-All classes are namespaced so you should them like:
+All classes are namespaced so you should use them like:
 ```php
 $companies = new CheesecakePostTypes\InputLoopMultiselect(array('name'=>'Companies', 'post_type'=>'companies'));
 $companies->render();